Restore.

 2023 MRC Annual Report

-Snohomish County staff posted 7 vessels for removal in summer 2023.
-After a 30 day posting period per Chapter 79.100 RCW: DERELICT VESSELS (wa.gov), Snohomish County took possession of the vessels.
-A contractor removed the vessels in November 2023.
+Snohomish County staff posted 2 vessels for removal in summer 2024.
+After a posting period per Chapter 79.100 RCW: DERELICT VESSELS (wa.gov), Snohomish County took possession of the vessels.
+A contractor removed the vessels in late August 2024.
+This brings the total number of vessels removed by Snohomish County from the Snohomish Estuary area to 29 during the last 7 years (2018-2024).

 DNR's Derelict Vessel Video